pitivi/pitivi/docs/HACKING.md

 ```

 That will actually clean the prefix, update all dependencies from their
-git repos and tarballs as defined in the xdg-app manifest (located
+git repos and tarballs as defined in the flatpak manifest (located
-in build/xdg-app/pitivi.template.json)
+in build/flatpak/pitivi.template.json)

 ### Work on some pitivi dependencies in the development environment